ehzhang/HELPq/README.md

 In this file, you will find a place where you can change various strings across the site, including the title of your app.

+#### Slack

+In order to enable Slack, you'll need to set up both [an incoming webhook](https://my.slack.com/services/new/incoming-webhook/), [a slash command](https://my.slack.com/services/new/slash-commands), and edit `private/config.json` appropriately.

+##### Incoming Webhook

+HELPq offers an incoming webhook which will post new tickets into a channel of your choice.

+In order to enable HELPq's incoming webhook, you'll first need to set up an incoming webhook via Slack's interface.
+You can do that [here](https://my.slack.com/services/new/incoming-webhook/).
+When setting up the webhook, you'll want to make note of the "Webhook URL".
+Grab that URL and edit the `slackWebhookUrl` variable under `slack` with that URL.

+Now, all updates to tickets will be posted to that channel!

+##### `/ticket` Slash Command

+HELPq will accept commands related to tickets via a Slack slash command.
+With this slash command, users will be able to create, cancel, and view their tickets.

+In order to enable HELPq's slash commands, you'll want to create a slash command via Slack's interface.
+You can do that [here](https://my.slack.com/services/new/slash-commands).
+You **must** to configure the slash command with the following settings:

+- Command: "/ticket"
+- URL: "[HELPq_URL]/ticket"
+- Method: "GET"
+- Autocomplete help text (Usage hint): "[create <topic> | delete | get]"

+The rest of the customization settings are up to you!
+Just make sure to grab the token and edit the `token` variable under `slack` with that token.

+Now, users in your Slack will be able to manage tickets via Slack!
+Your users will also be messaged when the status of their ticket changes.
+Neat, eh?

+##### Enable Slack for HELPq

+After you have everything else set up, flip `slackEnabled` under `slack` in `private/config.json` to true and you'll be good to go!

 Orientation
 -----------